Graduation Frequently Asked Questions

 - Will I receive two diplomas since I completed two majors?

 - No. Both majors will be listed on one diploma.
+The degree is associated with the first major.
 The diploma and transcript issued will note the one degree earned with all majors completed.

 - Do honors and distinction print on my diploma?

 - Yes.
 Any honors and distinction you receive in your major will be printed on your diploma and transcript.
-Students earning a second bachelor’s degree may be considered for major distinction, but are ineligible to receive honors, but may be considered.
+Students earning a second bachelor’s degree may be considered for major distinction, but are ineligible to receive honors.

 - What if I haven't received my diploma and need proof that I graduated?